-- Separates general information from direction so that background information and suggested procedures are clearly distinguishable from contractor responsibilities.
+- Separates general information from the direction so that background information and suggested procedures are clearly distinguishable from contractor responsibilities.

 - Avoids directing how tasks are to be performed and states only what results are required.

-Statement of Work Format:
+Statement of Work (SOW) Notional Format:

-- Scope: This Section includes a brief statement of what the SOW should cover.
+- Scope: This section includes a brief statement of what the SOW should cover.
 The scope paragraph defines the breadth and limitations of the work to be done.

 - Applicable Documents: Military handbooks, government instructions, service regulations, technical orders, and policy letters, as a type, are not written in language suitable for contract application.

-- Requirements: Specific work tasks developed to satisfy program needs, are essentially the contractor work requirements.
+- Requirements: Specific work tasks developed to satisfy program needs are essentially the contractor work requirements.